My Archive Open Call

 We will add all photos that meet the selection criteria and that can be located to our permanent, citywide archival collection.

 You retain all rights in any photograph you submit.
 However, we do need your permission to use your photograph and comments as part of this project.
 By uploading your photograph and comments you grant Urban Archive a non-exclusive, world-wide, perpetual, royalty-free, sublicenseable, and transferable license to use, reproduce, reformat, distribute, prepare derivative works of, display, and perform your photograph and comments in connection with and for the promotion of My Archive and the Urban Archive platform.
 This includes the right display your photograph and comments on LinkNYC kiosks.
-Submissions that are selected for LinkNYC are not guaranteed to play at any given frequency.
+You also warrant that you have the power to grant all rights and permissions required for Urban Archive to make use of those photographs and comments as part of My Archive and Urban Archive.

 Have more questions?